InstitutoDOr/bids_events/README.md

 log.export_bids('sub-S001_task-emotion_run-1')
 ```

-For a full example, please, check the `./tests` folder.
+Check the `./tests` folder to see more detailed examples.